2206478/CS220AU-DP-2022/README.md

 - have an idea for the research question

 ### in week 5
 - finalise idea for reseach question

+### in week 7
+- start to build my website